mintyphp/mintyphp.github.io/03-docs.md

 * [Overview](/overview)

-There is more information available on the following topics:
+And there is more information available about specific topics:

 * [Structure](/docs/structure)
 * [Functions](/docs/functions)